 Mindfulness and A “We” Focus

-We often hear these days that the current climate in America is that of a “me orientation”, versus a “we orientation”.
+We often hear these days that the current climate in America is that of a “me orientation” versus a “we orientation”.
 We see signs of this throughout our lives regularly.
-People rarely seem to have time for anyone, but themselves and their family, but I think if we dig a little deeper, evidence that many people are living with a focus more on we than me exists.
-We focused people are not as readily in the spotlight as those who are more me focused.
+People rarely seem to have time for anyone but themselves and their families, but I think if we dig a little deeper, evidence that many people are living with a focus more on us than me exists.
+We-focused people are not as readily in the spotlight as those who are more me-focused.
 Mindfulness and a we focus are beginning to set roots quietly without press or fanfare.

 Mindfulness and a we focus - Providence Holistic Counseling Services - me-vs-we

-Let’s face it, there are many quacks, pretenders, so-called healers and flakes out there touting meditation and mindfulness after one or two years of practice, claiming all kinds of things.
-You know the folks I am speaking about, we all do.
-It is about time we begin to discern who are the people who have put in the time and practice to speak and train others in meditation and mindfulness that we can trust.
-Unfortunately, those who fall closer to the quack and wannabes are much louder and marketing savvy in branding and promoting, than the practitioners that quietly do their work and train others in meditation and mindfulness.
+Let’s face it: there are many quacks, pretenders, so-called healers, and flakes out there touting meditation and mindfulness after one or two years of practice, claiming all kinds of things.
+You know, the folks I am speaking about, we all do.
+It is about time we begin to discern the people who have put in the time and practice to speak and train others in meditation and mindfulness that we can trust.
+Unfortunately, those who fall closer to the quack and wannabes are much louder and more marketing savvy in branding and promoting than the practitioners who quietly do their work and train others in meditation and mindfulness.
 They give those of us who have committed our lives to this work embarrassing and untrustworthy reputations.
 We all need to be mindful about who we get involved with mindfulness.

 Mindfulness and A We Focus: Should we be mindful of mindfulness?